jcaillon/valet/docs/static/lib-valet.md

 - `${stackToSkip}` _as int_:

   (optional) The number of stack to skip.
-  (defaults to 2 which skips this function and the first calling function which is usually the onError function)
+  For instance, a value of 2 will skip this function and the first calling function.

+  (defaults to 2)

 - `${stackToSkipAtEnd}` _as int_:

   (optional) The number of stack to skip at the end.

   (defaults to 0)

 Example usage: